JeffTabiri/LearnOpenGL/README.md

-Created this repository to learn about C++, graphics programming and the OpenGL API.
+Created the repository to learn about C++, graphics programming and the OpenGL API.
 Code examples are from following [Joey De Vries OpenGL guide.](https://learnopengl.com)